JinlongWukong/vrlab/README.md

-# README
+## README
-This tool is primary used for parsing VIRL topology file to build its topology using qemu + linux bridge
+This tool is primaryly used for parsing VIRL topology file to build its topology using qemu + linux bridge

-# How TO USE
+## How TO USE

 usage: loadVIRL.py [-h] -f FILE [-m MANAGEMENT] {show,build,remove,qemu}